 Bridge gaps smaller than: activate this option if you've provided timeline entries with absolute time values and would like to close the gaps in the time axis that are smaller than the predefined value in milliseconds.
 To set this value, move the scroll bar to the desired value.

-Remove unused timeline items: is equivalent to the menu item „Timeline > Remove unused timeline items“ (s. u.).
+Remove unused timeline items: is equivalent to the menu item „Timeline > Remove unused timeline items“ (see below).

 Remove gaps: is equivalent to the menu item „Timeline > Remove gaps“ (see below).